eprbell/rp2/README.dev.md

 ### Adding a New Accounting Method
 Accounting method plugins modify the behavior of the tax engine.
 They pair in/out lots according to the given accounting algorithm: [FIFO](src/rp2/plugin/accounting_method/fifo.py) and [LIFO](src/rp2/plugin/accounting_method/lifo.py) are examples of accounting method plugins (FIFO is simpler, LIFO more elaborate).

-**IMPORTANT NOTE**: Accounting method plugins are an advanced topic and affect tax computation and results: proceed at your own risk!

 Accounting method plugins are discovered by RP2 at runtime and they must adhere to the conventions shown below.
 To add a new plugin follow this procedure:
 * add a new Python file to the `src/rp2/plugin/accounting_method/` directory and give it a meaningful name (like fifo.py)
 * import the following (plus any other RP2 file you might need):